Gimlet at Cavendish House

 When it comes to creating smash-hit venues, legendary chef Andrew McConnell knows what's what.
 He's the mind behind favourites like Cumulus Inc, Cutler & Co, Supernormal and Marion, to name a few.
 In July 2020, Melbourne scored another McConnell original when he opened Gimlet — a cocktail bar and restaurant in the CBD's 1920s heritage building Cavendish House.

 Sydney-based architecture and design studio Acme (The Grounds Of Alexandria, Charlie Parker's and Watsons Bay Boutique Hotel) is behind the fit-out, which sees this historic building filled with black and gold marble bars, leather booths, geometric tiles and honeycomb chandeliers inspired by famed Italian architect Carlo Scarpa.

 Split into four spaces — a cocktail bar, an elegant clothed-table restaurant on the upper level, a 12-person private dining area and a more casual space on the lower level — the restaurant feels like a very elegant French bistro.
 And the food echoes this.

-Designed by Andrew McConnell and Head Chef Allan Doert Eccles (Cutler & Co), the menu makes its way from escargot and and crab toast with sea urchin through to dry-aged duck cooked in a wood oven.
-But, it's certainly not all French.
-Flounder comes with pil-pil (a boldly flavoured Basque sauce), potatoes are roasted with taleggio and dessert includes gelati.
+Designed by Andrew McConnell and Head Chef Allan Doert Eccles (Cutler & Co), the menu makes its way from oysters and yellowfin tuna crudo through to dry-aged duck with fennel and pickled walnut, plus wood-roasted rock lobster with a bisque sauce.
+But it's certainly not all French.
+Quail is teamed with jamon, witlof and blackberry, there's a gnocco fritto featuring bresaola and parmesan, and you'll spy gelati on the dessert list.
 Eccles says the food is "leaning on Europe and America, a bit of old world mixed with new world sensibility" — and, like the space, it's also a little bit indulgent.
 Expect caviar, champagne and truffles aplenty.